-Parameter Description func Function called whenever an I/O operation of any type or size is performed to the trap's I/O address range.
-Takes the form of: void func(int size, uint16_t addr, uint8_t write, uint8_t val, void priv) • size: I/O operation width: 1, 2 or 4; • addr: I/O address the operation is being performed on; • write: 0 if this operation is a read, or 1 if it's a write; • val: value being written if this operation is a write; • priv: opaque pointer (see priv below). priv Opaque pointer passed to the func callback above.
-Usually a pointer to a device's state structure .
+Parameter Description func Description Function called whenever an I/O operation of any type or size is performed to the trap's I/O address range.
+Takes the form of: void func(int size, uint16_t addr, uint8_t write, uint8_t val, void priv) • size: I/O operation width: 1, 2 or 4; • addr: I/O address the operation is being performed on; • write: 0 if this operation is a read , or 1 if it's a write ; • val: value being written if this operation is a vale vale being which it and operation is a write;priv: opaque pointer (see priv below). priv Opaque pointer passed to the func callback above.
+Usu- ally a pointer to a device's state structure .
 Return value Opaque (void) pointer representing the newly-created I/O trap.